 In 1995 the states, the ASMFC, and the federal fishery management agencies on the Atlantic coast entered into a Memorandum of Understanding (MOU) to develop and implement a cooperative state-federal statistics program that would meet the management needs of all participating agencies.
 All program partners signed the MOU for the ACCSP at the Commission's 54th Annual Meeting in Charleston, SC.
 Following signing, an Operations Plan was developed to outline the specific tasks and timetables required to develop and initiate implementation of this program.
-Annual Operations Plans are developed by the ACCSP to provide guidance on further development and implementation of the Program.
+In October of 2016, an updated MOU was approved that made the ACCSP a program of the ASMFC.
+This governance change integrates the long-term and annual planning processes with those already in existence for the ASMFC and conform to policy as set by the ACCSP Coordinating Council.